seanl01/autodiff-ts/README.md

 # autodiff-ts 📈

 ## Overview
 `autodiff-ts` is a TypeScript implementation of automatic differentiation.
-Automatic Differentiation (AD) (TODO: add citation) is a technique for computationally determining the gradient of a function with respect to its inputs, for a certain point.
+Automatic Differentiation (AD) [^1] is a technique for computationally determining the gradient of a function with respect to its inputs.
 It strikes a balance between the precision of symbolic differentiation and the efficiency of numerical differentiation.
 Differentation is a crucial part of many machine learning algorithms and optimization problems.

 It provides a simple function factory `makeGradFn` that generates a gradient function for a user-provided pure function.
 The user-provided function can include multiple scalar outputs, arithmetic operations, and common mathematical functions and constants.
 The generated gradient function can be used to compute the gradient of the user-provided function at a specific point.